James Wan: 2007–2009: Professional setbacks

 In 2007, Wan directed two featured films.
 The first was the horror film Dead Silence, which was the result of advice from Wan and Whannell's agent at the time; Wan and Whannell have since stated that the film was a negative experience for them.
 Dead Silence featured Australian actor Ryan Kwanten and is based on the premise of a legend, whereby the ghost of a ventriloquist, Mary Shaw, removes the tongue of any person who screams in its presence.
 Rather than a gore movie, Wan described the film as "a creepy doll movie.
 It's in the spirit of those old Twilight Zone episodes or Hammer Horror Films.
 Very old-school."
 The film grossed over $22 million against a production budget of $20 million.
 It received negative reviews from critics.

-Wan's second directorial film of 2007 was the vigilante action drama film Death Sentence (2007 film), a film adapted from the 1975 novel of the same name by Brian Garfield that was written as the sequel to Death Wish.
+Wan's second directorial film of 2007 was the vigilante action drama film Death Sentence, a film adapted from the 1975 novel of the same name by Brian Garfield that was written as the sequel to Death Wish.
 The film's protagonist (Kevin Bacon) was a father seeking revenge for his murdered son, who was killed by a local gang.
 Whannell played a minor character as one of the gang members.
 Wan described the film as "a raw and gritty, 70s styled revenge thriller ...
 It's my arthouse movie with guns."
-The films grossed $17 million against a production budget of $20 million.
+The film grossed $17 million against a production budget of $10 million.
 Similar to Wan's previous film, it received negative reviews.
 Author Garfield later stated, "I think that, except for its ludicrous violence toward the end, the Death Sentence movie does depict its character's decline and the stupidity of vengeful vigilantism," adding, "As a story it made the point I wanted it to make."
+Dead Silence and Death Sentence are Wan's first films to be distributed by U.S. major film studios, with Dead Silence being distributed by Universal Pictures and Death Sentence being distributed by 20th Century Fox.

 Having worked on his previous three films continuously, Wan told the male lifestyle website CraveOnline that he was ready for "a bit of time off just to chill... but at the same time I'm using this opportunity to write again."
 In 2008, Wan directed a trailer for the survival horror video game Dead Space.
 During this time, Wan and Tobe Hooper were in talks to revive the Texas Chainsaw Massacre series with a trilogy of films, with both planning to direct although the studio instead made 2013's Texas Chainsaw 3D.